Alex I Askaroff

 "Lips that shame the red, red rose,

 James Robinson Planché was also a well published author and renowned expert in historical heraldry, and as Somerset Herald, on call to the Royal Household.
 He constantly strived to introduce historically accurate costume into British theatre.
-In fact he was so important to the British culture of the time that he was awarded, not only his own heraldic Coat of Arms but a special pension annuity by the government for his retirement.
+In fact he was so important to the British culture of the time that he was awarded, not only his own heraldic Coat of Arms, but a special pension annuity by the government on his retirement.

 Why make a definitive version?

-“I was requested to furnish one solid versification of the many versions of fairytale to accompany the illustrations by Richard Doyle.
+“I was requested to furnish one solid versification of the many versions of fairytale, to accompany the illustrations by Richard Doyle.
 An old fairytale told anew.”
 J. R. Planché November 1865.

 Some origins of the Sleeping Beauty tales